 Left to right: pressed leaves and flowers in the craft room; obelisks being prepared for "corkillage."

 Marian works out of her fifteen-by-seven-foot craft room.
 About 200 baskets hold tiny dried flowers, small leaves, acorns, pinecones, and pieces of cork that she mosaics together to create her pieces.
 Three large windows allow for natural light while she works, and Marian often places her dried botanicals in the sun to encourage consistent natural fading.
 For her collages, Marian’s inspiration comes from the specimens themselves: “whatever motif I come up with comes from the shape of the leaves or flowers and sometimes the color.”
-Her work combine the orderliness and softness of botany in a compelling way, one that we and her many fans can't get enough of.
+Her work combines the orderliness and softness of botany in a compelling way, one that we and her many fans can't get enough of.
 “Who doesn’t like nature?
 It’s hard to find a person who doesn’t appreciate a celebration of nature,” she says.

 Left to right: hydrangea's turning mauve in September; club gravel patio overlooking the Hudson River.

 In her garden, Marian is drawn towards wildness and abundance.
 Because her house is on the Hudson River, she strives for a simpatico relationship between the larger landscape and her garden by cultivating a “gentle, harmonious, and seductive” design.
 “It’s such a presence,” she says of the river, “I think it is the star of where I live, and nothing should fight with it.”